MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Norway/how-to-print-the-ocr-journal-test-report.md

 ---
-    title: How to: Print the OCR Journal - Test Report | Microsoft Docs
+    title: How to Print the OCR Journal - Test Report | Microsoft Docs
     description: You can print the **OCR Journal – Test** report to test the imported payment transactions in the cash receipt journal.
 You can also view potential warnings and reconcile conflicts before the payments are posted to the journal.
     services: project-madeira
     documentationcenter: ''